Ares-Developers/Ares-docs/new/killingdrivers.rst

 specific warheads to kill the driver of a vehicle instead of damaging it, and allows others to take over the now-neutral vehicle.

+This logic supports :tag:`CellSpread` and respects all immunities as any other conventional warhead like :tag:`ImmuneToPoison` as well as their veteran abilities, :tag:`AffectsAllies`, and :tag:`AffectsEnemies`.

 :tagdef:`[Warhead]KillDriver=boolean`
   Specifies whether this warhead kills the driver of the vehicle, instead of damaging the vehicle itself.
 The first passenger matching the vehicle's :tag:`Operator` is considered the driver.
 All other passengers will be ejected.
 Defaults to :value:`no`.

-  This logic respects :tag:`AffectsAllies` and :tag:`AffectsEnemies`.
 :tagdef:`[Warhead]KillDriver.Owner=enumeration - civilian,special,neutral`
   Specifies the house the units are assigned to.
 Defaults to :value:`special`.
 :tagdef:`[Warhead]KillDriver.KillBelowPercent=float`
   Specifies the percentage of health a unit can not exceed to have its driver killed by a :tag:`KillDriver=yes` warhead.
 A unit above this health level is only damaged and the driver is not killed.
+Defaults to :value:`100%`.
+:tagdef:`[Warhead]KillDriver.Chance=float - percentage`
+  Specifies the chance that a unit hit by a :tag:`KillDriver=yes` warhead will have its driver killed.
 Defaults to :value:`100%`.

 The following settings can make a unit immune to the Kill Driver logic: